Stephanie Brown (character): Publication history

 Stephanie Brown was introduced in a three-issue story arc in Detective Comics #647–649 in which writer Chuck Dixon reinvented a villain called the Cluemaster.
-Dixon created the Cluemaster's daughter Stephanie as simply a plot device for this story, seeking to "spoil" her father's plans.
+Dixon created the Cluemaster's daughter Stephanie as a plot device for this story, seeking to "spoil" her father's plans.
 Even so, the character was well received by fans.
 The following year, Dixon launched the first ongoing Robin series and featured the Spoiler as a foil and love interest for Tim Drake.
 The character was at the center of a high-profile teen pregnancy storyline in 1998, which caused Wizard Magazine to name Robin the best ongoing comic book of the year.
 Stephanie remained an integral part of the Robin supporting cast for over a decade, until her death in the 2004 crossover storyline Batman: War Games.

 Her death was revealed to have been faked in a 2008 story, and she became the eponymous lead character in the 2009 Batgirl series written by Bryan Q. Miller, with pencils by Lee Garbett.
 The title was canceled after 24 issues and replaced with a new Batgirl series starring Barbara Gordon as part of the New 52 relaunch.

 Controversy on Stephanie's death

 There was some controversy in the fan community about both the character's death by torture and the fact that even though she served as Robin for a time, she received no monument or memorial in the Batcave during the years of her apparent death unlike the second Robin Jason Todd.

 Regarding the former issue, at the 2011 Auckland Writers and Readers Festival, former Batgirl writer Dylan Horrocks said that the writers were told from the start that Spoiler would die in this crossover and she was made Robin "purely as a trick to play on the readers, that we would fool them into thinking that the big event [War Games] was that Stephanie Brown would become Robin".
 The decision was unpopular with both him and Nightwing writer Devin Grayson, and he felt "pleased and vindicated" over the eventual controversy.

 Stephanie Brown on the cover of Detective Comics #809 (2005).
 Art by Jock.

+To add to the controversy, following her death there was inconsistent claims about the validity of her role as Robin.
 During a Q&A at a convention in March 2007, DC executive editor Dan DiDio responded to questions about the absence of a Stephanie tribute from the Batcave, saying that the official position of DC Comics is that "She was never really a Robin", despite on-panel claims to the contrary.
 When Alfred Pennyworth asks if Batman's acceptance of Stephanie as Robin was conceived by him as only a temporary measure from the outset and constituted part of an effort to lure Tim back to the cape, Batman evades the question.
 However, when a dying Stephanie asks, "Was I ever really Robin?", Batman answers, "Of course you were."
 However, her memorial has been present in different publications since the controversy arose.